OWASP/www-project-developer-guide/README.md

 going back to the [original version 1.0][original] from 2002.
 Note that the original DevGuide [repository][DevGuide] has been deprecated in favour of this one.

-The source code for the latest draft developer guide and can be found under the ['draft'][draft] directory.
+The source code for the latest draft developer guide can be found under the ['draft'][draft] directory.
-The source is in markdown and is used to create the [developer guide][pages] HTML (PDF and ePub are not in place yet).
+The source is in markdown and is used to create the [developer guide][draft] HTML (PDF and ePub are not in place yet).
-This is being actively worked on for the next release of the Developer Guide and may be subject to large scale changes.
+The content is subject to large scale changes with no notice, as it is being actively worked on for the next release of the Developer Guide.

 ### Contributing
 Contributions and suggestions for the Developer Guide are all welcome;